The village of Parkmill with the hamlets of Ilston, Lunnon and Llethryd in the Gower Peninsula

 You would be unlikely to visit Ilston as a matter of course, unless you happened to be staying there or in the nearby Lunnon.
 It is a quiet, beautiful little hamlet set in the valley above Parkmill, with a stream meandering through the village and past the church – you really could be transported back in time.
 The former quarry is now a nature reserve.

 I’ve also included the hamlet of Llethryd on this page.
 Llethryd has no amenities of its own and is located in central Gower, the nearest village being Ilston.
 It consists of only a few buildings, so unless you were actually looking for it, it would be quite easy to drive through without knowing that you had been there.
 Perfect if you want to be away from the crowds but within easy travelling distance of all that Swansea and Gower has to offer!

 Our Three Cliffs Lodge boasts idyllic surroundings, and is perfect for escaping to the country.
 Double Bed with En-suite, Kitchen, Living Area, Parking.
 No smoking.
+Dog Friendly.
 Free entry to the Gower Heritage Centre.
 Short Breaks Available.

 Semi-detached stone built 19th century cottage in Parkmill sleeping up to 3 people, master and single bedroom, within walking distance of 3 Cliffs Bay.

 Modern well equipped cottages, just a 15min walk to Three Cliffs Bay.
 Built with practicality in mind, the tiled ground floor with underfloor heating make for winter breaks, while the upstairs bedrooms are warm and cosy.
 Dogs welcome, ideally located to explore Gower.

 Llethryd Barns is one of the few all-suite venues in Gower.
 This is bed and breakfast with a difference – each suite has a separate mezzanine bedroom and living room, with your own shower room, and your own entrance for complete freedom.